gabigrigore/dbts_spring_2019/SF-day-1/Practice/readme.md

 12. Go to 'Application' class, right click on 'main' and select 'Run Application.main()'.
 Or click the green arrow in the left on the same line as main.

-##### 3. Spring XML Example : Create project
+#### 3. Spring XML Example 2 : Create project

 1. Method 1
-Use steps 6-14 from step (1) 'Create project' and replace ArtefactId with 'spring-xml-example')
+Use steps 6-14 from step (1) 'Create project' and replace ArtefactId with 'spring-xml-example-2')
 2. Method 2
-In IntelliJ right click on project name 'spring-xml-example' and copy it then paste it in the same section.
+In IntelliJ right click on project name 'spring-xml-example' and copy it then paste it in the same section then rename it to 'spring-xml-example-2'.
 Then close the current project and open the new one.

-##### 3. Spring XML Example : Code
+#### 3. Spring XML Example 2 : Code

 1. Go to File -> Settings -> ... -> Java Compiler : Target bytecode version and ensure is 8.
 2. Go to File -> Project Settings -> Modules : Sources and ensure language level is 8
 3. Go to File -> Project Settings -> Modules : Name and ensure is 'spring-xml-example'
 4. Open 'pom.xml' and change 'artifactId' to 'spring-xml-example-2'

-Changes:
+Changes (constructor injection):

 1. Open 'pom.xml' file and add after 'version tag the following: ```"<dependencies></dependencies>"```;
 2. Go to https://mvnrepository.com/artifact/org.springframework/spring-context and copy the dependency for the most up-to-date release (when this was written is 5.1.8) then add it to your 'pom.xml' file inside the 'dependencies' tag; It should look like this: